xet7/cloud-pricing-api/README.md

 5. Run `docker-compose up`.
 This will create three containers: PostgreSQL DB, Cloud Pricing API, and an init container that loads the pricing data.
 The init container will take a few minutes and exit after the Docker compose logs show `init_job_1: Completed: downloading DB data`.

+6. Prices can be kept up-to-date by running the update job once a week, for example from cron:

+    ```sh
+    # Add a weekly cron job to update the pricing data.
+The cron entry should look something like:
+    0 4 * * SUN docker-compose run --rm update_job npm run job:update >> /var/log/cron.log 2>&1
+    ```

-6. Configure the Infracost CLI to use your self-hosted Cloud Pricing API:
+7. Configure the Infracost CLI to use your self-hosted Cloud Pricing API:

     ```sh
     export INFRACOST_PRICING_API_ENDPOINT=http://localhost:4000